trimble-oss/dba-dash/Docs/Security.md

 The application configuration is stored in a "ServiceConfig.json" file.
 You can edit this manually but it's recommended to use the "DBADashServiceConfigTool.exe" app to ensure a valid configuration.
 Sensitive information like connection string passwords and AWS Secret key are encrypted automatically.
 This is done to avoid storing the data in plain text but it should be considered as **obfuscation** rather than encryption (due to the storage of encryption keys).
 Ideally you should use Windows authentication to connect to your SQL instances which avoids the need to store passwords in the config file.

 If you are collecting data from remote SQL instances via a S3 bucket you could consider using IAM roles instead of specifying the credentials in the config file.
 I would also recommend creating a new S3 bucket and configure minimal permissions that allow only read/write access to the new bucket.

+## DBA Dash GUI

+To use the DBA Dash GUI, users only need access to the DBA Dash repository database.
+No access is required to the monitored instances.
+To grant the minimum permissions to run the DBA Dash GUI, add the user the the **App** role in the DBA Dash database.
+This grants the user SELECT and EXECUTE permissions to the database.

+The **ManageGlobalViews** role can be used to allow the user to save their customized metrics dashboards for all users.
+They will also have access to delete shared dashboards.
+Users with db_owner will also have the same access.
+Otherwise the user can still create their own dashboards.